 Weaknesses:

-- No persistent brand voice - relies on your prompt each session
+- No persistent brand voice, so every session starts from your prompt

-- Useful only if you're already in the Buffer ecosystem
+- Useful only if you are already in the Buffer ecosystem

 Pricing (per buffer.com/pricing): Included on Buffer's Essentials plan ($6/mo per channel).
-Free plan does not include AI Assistant.
+The free plan does not include AI Assistant.

 Best for: Existing Buffer users who want simple in-composer AI help.